NHS bill: Government wins key vote in House of Lords

 The amendment calling for referral to a special select committee, which allows witnesses to give evidence, was tabled by two crossbench peers - Lords Owen and Hennessy.

-They said the bill raised serious constitutional issues, particularly aspects relating to the role of the health secretary in overseeing the NHS and the role of the regulator, Monitor, in promoting competition within it.'Shopping'
+They said the bill raised serious constitutional issues, particularly aspects relating to the role of the health secretary in overseeing the NHS and the role of the regulator, Monitor, in promoting competition within it.

 Lord Owen argued a special select committee was the only way of looking at "the complexity of this new relationship we are trying to establish" between patients, clinicians and the secretary of state.